The local structure of the energy landscape in multiphase mean curvature flow: Weak-strong uniqueness and stability of evolutions: Stability of calibrated flows

 \emph{Step 1: The stability estimate \eqref{StabilityEstimate}.} The starting point is the estimate on the evolution of the interface error functional \eqref{DefinitionRelativeEntropy} from Proposition~\ref{PropositionRelativeEntropyInequality}.
 In the following, we estimate the terms appearing on the right hand side one-by-one.
-Due to \eqref{TransportEquationXi}, \eqref{LengthConservation}, as well as the trivial relation
+Let $T \in [0,T']$.